tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

 As an example CAS application, we will build a "Proximity Warning" module.
 The module monitors incoming tool tracking data, and warns if the tool tip comes too close to a given target point.

 The user will select the following parameters:
-- **Linear transform node:** a node to store the tracking data are imported from external tracking system.
+- **Linear transform node:** a node to store the tracking data are imported from an external tracking system.
 - **Markups fiducial node:** a node that defines a target point.
 - **Distance:** A threshold distance that defines the "proximity" from the target point.